KitchenAid KEK1222SX Review

 Not all kettle spouts are created equal.
 Our evaluation of pouring is split into two opposing assessments.
 One is the ability of a model to deliver a smooth, even, and thus, a controlled pour.
 This is the kind of performance preferred for dripper coffee preparation.
 The other is a fast but controlled pour as one will do when in a hurry or when making lots of drinks at one time.
 The KitchenAid excels at the latter but does not do so well at the prior.
 These discharge characteristics are largely a product of the handle design — which is not in a position to promote a natural pouring angle — and the broad, high-volume spout.

 Ease of Use Features

 The KitchenAid does not offer temperature selection nor a temperature holding option — though it does offer an automatic shut-off feature that engages after a boil has been reached.
 The water reservoir material is stainless steel and the lid covering it is removable.
 This model has a max-fill line at 1.25L.
 Finally, this product has a classic kettle-style spout.

 We think of value in terms of a product's quality, functionality, and cost compared to other products in its class.
 In this light, a product that offers higher quality and functionality for a comparable price, or offers similar quality and functionality for less money will increase in its value.
 The KitchenAid is a quality kettle, yet it offers little in the way of higher-end features.
 Moreover, it is on the pricier end of the spectrum for electric kettles of this type.
 As such, we don't consider this product to be a great value.

-If you want that classic kettle, and you're game to spend some extra money to capture that look, then the KitchenAid KEK1222SX is the ticket.
-Just keep in mind that this machine offers just one setting (boil) and auto turn off.
+If you want that classic kettle design, and you're game to spend some extra money to capture the look, then the KitchenAid KEK1222SX is the ticket.
+Just keep in mind that this machine offers just one setting (boil) and its only ease of use feature is automatic turn-off.

 — Nick Miley, Michelle Powell and Austin Palmer